totaldebug/atomic-calendar-revive/README.md

 # Atomic Calendar Revive v1.0.0
 An advanced calendar card for Home Assistant with Lovelace. (fixed to work with HA v106+)

+This Card was origionally created by Atomic777 but has been revived by myself in this repo.

 **If you already have Atomic Calendar Revive installed, please check the Releases Change Log before upgrading, there have been some breaking changes since I took on this development.**

 [![GitHub Release][releases-shield]][releases]